ansys/pyprimemesh/doc/source/user_guide/mesh_diagnostics.rst

  * The :attr:`SKEWNESS <ansys.meshing.prime.CellQualityMeasure.SKEWNESS>` metric ranges between 0(ideal) and 1(worst).

  * The :attr:`ASPECTRATIO <ansys.meshing.prime.CellQualityMeasure.ASPECTRATIO>` metric is greater than 1.
-The smaller Aspect Ratio,  higher the quality of an element.
+Smaller the Aspect Ratio,  higher the quality of an element.

  * The :attr:`FLUENTASPECTRATIO <ansys.meshing.prime.CellQualityMeasure.FLUENTASPECTRATIO>` metric is greater than 1.
-The smaller Fluent Aspect Ratio, the higher the quality of an element.
+Smaller the  Fluent Aspect Ratio, higher the quality of an element.

  * The :attr:`ELEMENTQUALITY <ansys.meshing.prime.CellQualityMeasure.ELEMENTQUALITY>` metric ranges between 0(worst) and 1(ideal).